 Many treatment programs also encourage participation in 12-Step recovery meetings.
 Once treatment is completed, patients have the added benefit of being familiar with recovery meetings.
 This can help people foster recovery connections outside the protected world of treatment.

 9. Relapse Prevention Strategies

 A relapse occurs when a person returns to the drug.
 Relapse does not mean the treatment didn’t work or has failed.
 It’s simply a part of some people’s road to recovery.

 However, relapse prevention is an important treatment goal.
 Relapse prevention strategies are often an integral part of intensive 90-day treatment programs.
-At The Bluffs, patients practice techniques for avoiding relapse through roleplay, peer support, and accountability check-ins.
+At Vertava Health of Ohio, patients practice techniques for avoiding relapse through roleplay, peer support, and accountability check-ins.